MailyRa/Hackbright-Final-Project/README.md

 ## Introduction:

 In one of my previous jobs I worked as a Service Manager for Wells Fargo Bank.
 Because of this experience, I wanted to create a tool that could help people obtain more information about financial products.
-In this website you are able to browse loans by category, which includes, home, personal, educational, business, and car loans.
-From the search page users are also able to filter their loans by government vs private loans, and credit unions vs large banks.
-From this page the user can save the loan to their profile or they can find the nearest banks which offer a particular loan.
-Users can also compare different loans side by side to make it easier for them to visualize their different options.

 ### Landing Page